 Charcuterie: Finding the Best Slicer for You!

-If you want to become a Charcuterie Master, the first step is making (or procuring) an array of products to create the perfect charcuterie platter.
-As one of the foremost experts in the dry-aging process, UMAi Dry has spent quite a bit of time perfecting “the process."
+If you want to become a Charcuterie Master, the first step is procuring an array of meat, cheese, and fruit products to create the perfect charcuterie platter.
+You can take it up a notch by making your own meat selection.

-For those of you who have already embraced this science (and art!), we'll help you get the most out of your product.
+For those of you who have already embraced this science (and art!) of Dry Aging your own meat, we'll help you get the most out of your product.
 If you're new to the charcuterie game, we hope you feel empowered to take the leap – check out this video to see how easy it is for anyone to learn to slice meat!

 There are a few critical elements to consider: